WHAT IS CIS?

 Benefits of the CIS

-- Price estimate for the use of international train paths within minutes
+- Providing charge estimates for the use of international train paths within minutes based on timetable year and route selected by the user in a flexible way

-- Estimate of charges for shunting and station use
+- In addition, providing charge estimates for shunting and station use

-- Network data provided by more than 20 European Infrastructure Managers
+- More than 20 European Infrastructure Managers participating

 For further information on the CIS, please contact the IT Service Desk.